What Attracts Centipedes to Your Home (And How to Keep Them Out)

 Are House Centipedes Dangerous?

 However, a large centipede population is a warning sign.
-It usually means you have enough prey insects to support them—which points to a bigger pest problem that needs attention.
+It usually means you have enough prey insects to support them, which points to a bigger pest problem.

-In my years as a licensed technician, I’ve learned that centipedes are often the symptom, not the main problem.
-When homeowners in Bethesda, Germantown, or Kensington call about centipedes, our inspection often uncovers:
+In my years as a licensed technician, centipedes are often the symptom, not the main problem.
+When homeowners in Bethesda, Germantown, or Kensington call about centipedes, our inspection often finds:

 • Cockroach problems in kitchens and basements

-• Carpet beetle activity in closets and storage areas
+• Carpet beetles in closets and storage areas

-• Moisture issues that attract multiple pest species
+• Moisture issues that attract many pest species

-Treating only the centipedes without addressing these underlying issues means they’ll keep coming back.
+Treating only the centipedes without fixing these root causes means they’ll keep coming back.

-According to Penn State Extension, “reduction in the centipede food source is the first step in managing a house centipede population.”
-This is why professional pest management focuses on the whole picture—not just the pest you’re seeing, but the conditions attracting it.
+Penn State Extension says that “reduction in the centipede food source is the first step in managing a house centipede population.”
+This is why pro pest control looks at the whole picture.
+We don’t just treat the pest you see.
+We fix the conditions drawing it in.

 Get Help with Your Centipede Problem

-Centipedes might look scary, but they’re manageable once you understand what attracts them.
-The key is addressing moisture, entry points, and prey insects—the three factors that draw centipedes indoors.
+Centipedes might look scary, but they’re manageable once you know what attracts them.
+The key is fixing moisture, entry points, and prey insects, the three factors that draw centipedes indoors.

 If you’re dealing with centipedes in your home, our team at Better Termite & Pest Control can help.
-With over 1,000 five-star reviews and 57 years of experience serving Northern Virginia, Maryland, and the DC metro area, we know how to solve centipede problems at their source.
+We have over 1,000 five-star reviews and 57 years serving Northern Virginia, Maryland, and the DC metro area.
+We solve centipede problems at their source.

-Give us a call at 703-683-2000 or email us at info@bettertermite.com to schedule an inspection.
-We’ll identify what’s attracting centipedes to your home and create a treatment plan that works.
+Call us at 703-683-2000 or email info@bettertermite.com to schedule an inspection.
+We’ll find what’s attracting centipedes to your home and build a treatment plan that works.

 Frequently Asked Questions